 In addition to the driver, there are one or two helpers or ‘ayudantes’.
 The ayudantes are responsible for getting passengers on and off the bus, organising any luggage or produce that is being carried as well as squeezing up and down the packed aisle to collect fares.
 They will often climb onto the roof of a moving bus to secure any cargo that has been stowed there.

 Getting off when we needed to was the final chicken bus challenge.
-Not only did we have the issue that we didn’t know what our stop looked like or where it was, our limited Spanish didn’t always mean our request to be informed of our stop was honoured or understood.
+Not only did we have the issue that we didn’t know what our stop looked like or where it was, but our limited Spanish also didn’t always mean our request to be informed of our stop was honoured or understood.
 On top of that, squeezing our way past, or over, a mass of people in order to reach the door before the bus either sped off or the next crowd of people scrummaged to get on was, quite frankly, exhausting.
 On one occasion Mark jumped off a slow-moving bus which then sped up, leaving me on board.
 I couldn’t get the ayudante to stop the bus immediately but luckily it did a couple of hundred metres further down the road!

 Thinking about it, maybe they are called chicken buses because travelling by one gives you the opportunity to experience life as a battery hen?